dmit4git/full-plate/README.md

 ### develop on Linux
 For development, use `dev` profile with `docker compose`:
-`docker compose --profile dev --build --detach`
+`docker compose --profile dev up --build --detach` This will:
-This will:
 * start container with PostgreSQL database listening on default port 5432
   * start container with PostgreSQL test database listening on port 5433